Glossary

 Features

 FEATURES are individual attributes of a given PRODUCT or ENTITLEMENT.
-Standard FEATURES are those that can be either on or off (enabled / disabled / boolean).
-Advanced FEATURES include floating features, element pools and consumption tokens.
+Standard features are those that can be either on or off (enabled / disabled).
+Advanced features are those that can be metered and include Element Pools and Usage Count.

 Attributes